microsoft/purview-data-governance-masterclass/README.md

 Each attendee should have access to the Purview portal at [purview.microsoft.com](https://purview.microsoft.com) and be granted permission to administer the Data Catalog (either temporarily or permanently) for the purpose of this workshop.
 If interested in loading existing business glossaries, the attendee should bring their business glossaries in an Excel spreadsheet to be loaded into Purview.

+### Pre-reqs and Implications of Practical Exercises

+Completing the **✍️ Do in Purview** practical exercises attendees to access the Purview Data Governance instance.
+Currently, there is no lab environment available to support this requirement.

+- If the organisation has created a new Purview instance to support this workshop, then that instance will become the [primary Purview account for that tenancy](https://learn.microsoft.com/purview/new-portal-faq#what-does-this-mean-for-my-existing-microsoft-purview-governance-portal-accounts).
+Currently, customers cannot change this, once created.
+If they need to request a change, it will require a service request to Microsoft support services.
+- Beware that changes made to the Microsoft Purview account may thus directly impact the production environment.
+- Some artifacts, when created cannot be deleted.
+For example, a Data Product cannot be deleted if it has an active subscriber.
+It can only be renamed or 'expired'.
+This is by design to ensure data integrity.

 ## 🧑🏼‍🏫 Facilitator's Role